Spakista/git-spakista/README.md

 git-spakista
 ============

-Hi Im Ronel and im learning this GIT shit
+Hi Im Ronel and im learning this GIT